Power-on self-test: POST beep codes on CompTIA A+ certification exam

 These POST beep codes are covered specifically on the CompTIA A+ Exam:

 IBM POST diagnostic code descriptions

 Macintosh POST

 Apple's Macintosh computers also perform a POST after a cold boot.
 In the event of a fatal error, the Mac will not make its startup chime.

 Old World Macs (until 1998)

-Macs made after 1987 but prior to 1998, upon failing the POST, will immediately halt with a "death chime", which is a sound that varies by model; it can be a beep, a car crash sound, the sound of shattering glass, a short musical tone, or more.
+Macs made prior to 1987, upon failing the POST, crashed silently without playing any sound and freeze, with a single hexadecimal string and a Sad Mac icon on the screen, if working.
+Macs made after 1987 but prior to 1998, upon failing the POST, will immediately halt with a "death chime", which is a sound that varies by model; it can be a simple beep, a car crash sound, the sound of shattering glass, a short musical tone, or more.
 On the screen, if working, will be the Sad Mac icon, along with two hexadecimal strings, which can be used to identify the problem.
-Macs made prior to 1987 crashed silently with the hexadecimal string and a Sad Mac icon.
+Some Macs made during that same time period do not use a death chime like Macs made prior to 1987, but retained the same format as those that used the death chimes, such as the presence of the Sad Mac icon and two hexadecimal strings on screen.
+Old World Macs based on PCI architecture prior to 1998 don’t display a Sad Mac icon nor the hexadecimal strings on screen and only plays the death chime.